hajimen/cef-capi-py/ReadMe.md

 - No frequent update: I will not update cef-capi-py while it works.
 I predict that someday OSes can block old CEF, someday Python can break some ctypes features.
 Except such cases, I will not update cef-capi-py.
 - No optimization: Optimization makes codebase unmaintainable.
 - Single process mode for V8 extension (JavaScript interaction): CEF usually creates **render process** as subprocess.
 V8 extension code should be written in render process, but it is extremely hard for Python.
 I just go with single process mode.
+- On macOS, Homebrew python is required.
+I have failed to manage to do with python.org pkg python.

 ## Set up to learn / build